+He gave as examples Israel's annovative approach to irrigation active still and the still and

+know about our drip irrigation

+systems, he said.

+Speaking of Israel and China in

-Mr. Bar-Yosef said for him the point of the gathering was to nuture the hope of change in Israel, "I have the will be a supported to the Israel was not the Israel was not the Israel was not the Israel was not the Israel."
-Mr. Bar-Yosef said for him the point of the gathering was to nuture the point of the gathering was to nuture the Israel was not the Israel A23 - Folio A Shelf Page is formed when one or more large ads leave a single shallow ledge for news.
+Speaking of Israel and Israel an

+A23 - Folio

+A Shelf Page is formed when one or more large ads leave a single shallow ledge for news.

 A Widow or Orphan is created when all or part of one word forms the last line of a paragraph.
 An orphan occurs at the top of a column of type.
 A widow occurs anywhere else.

-Filler or House Ad

-THE NEW YORK TIMES INTERNATIONAL THURSDAY,

-Acquittal in Nun's Killing Provokes Outcry in Brazil

-By ALEXEI BARRIONUEVO RIO DE JANEIRO - Human rights advocates and the Brazil-ian government on Wednesday sharply criticized the acquittal of a man accused of being behind the murder of an American Ro-man Catholic nun in the Brazilian Amazon forest.
+Filler or House Ad Acquittal in Nun's Killing Provokes Outcry in Brazil By ALEXEI BARRIONUEVO RIO DE JANEIRO - Human rights advocates and the Brazil-ian government on Wednesday sharply criticized the acquittal of a man accused of being behind the murder of an American Ro-man Catholic nun in the Brazilian Amazon forest.
 Mery Galanternick contributed reporting.